angulardart/site-angulardart/src/angular/guide/forms.md

   - pubspec.yaml
 </div>

-Here’s the code for the final version of the application:
+Here’s the code for the final version of the app:

 <code-tabs>
   <?code-pane "lib/app_component.dart"?>